leptos-rs/leptos/docs/book/src/view/06_control_flow.md

    all of which can be rendered.
 Spending time in the `Option` and `Result` docs in particular is one of the best ways to level up your Rust game.
 4. And always remember: to be reactive, values must be functions.
 You’ll see me constantly wrap things in a `move ||` closure, below.
-This is to ensure that they actually re-run when the signal they depend on changes, keeping the UI reactive.
+This is to ensure that they actually rerun when the signal they depend on changes, keeping the UI reactive.

 ## So What?